orkanylmz/sample-upload/README.md

 ## Sample Upload

-Sample mobile appp representing a basic authentication and file upload flow using a Supabase backend.
+Sample mobile app representing a basic authentication and file upload flow using a Supabase backend.

 ```sh
 bun install